I Tried LubeLife’s New Dill Pickle-Flavored Lube!

 Black Walnut

 This is one of the house drinks at Northwood, a local bar I like very much.
-I have no idea what their actual recipe is, but this version was devised by my partner Matt when I told them I missed being able to sip this drink.
+I have no idea what their actual recipe is, but this version was devised by my partner mb when I told them I missed being able to sip this drink.
 They did a bunch of research on it and messaged with one of our bartender friends to try to figure out an approximation of the Black Walnut as served at Northwood, and I think it tastes very close to the real thing!

 Ingredients: